-Teaching—We provide a rigorous and competitive educational experience for a diverse population of graduate and professional trainees which enables them to succeed in their future careers.
-The Department has a long tradition of successfully training the next generation of scientists.
-Our newly-launched Curriculum in Cell Biology and Physiology offers an integrated training program for PhD students.
+Teaching—The CBP breadth of investigation is reflected in our interdisciplinary, interdepartmental Cell Biology and Physiology Curriculum, which provides a broad, integrated biological foundation and emphasizes rigor, transparency, integrity, and creative scientific reasoning.
+We provide a rigorous and competitive educational experience for a diverse population of graduate and professional trainees which enables them to succeed in their future careers.
+The CBP Curriculum has a long tradition of successfully training the next generation of scientists.
 In addition, the Department is home to a multitude of undergraduate, medical and clinical fellow trainees who are seeking avenues for intellectually-engaging and creative research experiences.
 Research scientists who train in the discipline of cell biology and physiology will benefit from being able to synergize their training from several vantage points.
 For example, the development of sophisticated genetic engineering tools enables us to test focused hypotheses on the multi-cellular diversity of organs and their cellular compositions.
 Likewise, these same genetic techniques, coupled with the ability to image cell behavior at unprecedented resolution and the application of “-omics” approaches, permits a broader exploration into how cells sense and respond to their environments, either within an organ or in response to different pathophysiological conditions.
 In these ways, research trainees in our Department can capitalize on rapid technological advances and successfully apply their findings to inform the fundamental processes of normal and pathological physiology and cell biological behaviors.

 To find out more about what’s happening in the Department, I invite you to read the latest edition of our CBP “In the Loop” Newsletter.